 Have you heard of the Great Backyard Bird Count (GBBC)?
 It’s a citizen science event that’s fun, free, and easy to do!
 It’s sponsored by the National Audubon Society.
-The one for 2021 is already over, but you may want to plan to participate next year.
-It will be held February 18-21, 2022.
+It is held for 4 days in mid-February each year.
 We are using this wonderful citizen science project as a launching point for a Backyard Bird Study.

 Why Count Birds?

 - It’s a great way to spend some time with your kids doing something educational that you can all enjoy together.

 - It’s a fun way to help kids and teens get more interested in science and nature.

 - It’s a way of giving back to the community.
 All of the information collected helps researchers at the Cornell Lab of Ornithology and the National Audubon Society learn more about birds in different areas, how well those birds are faring, and how to help protect them and the environment.

 - It’s a wonderful way of sneaking in a little bit of geography and graphing without your children suspecting anything!
 On the GBBC website during and after the count, participants will be able to explore real-time maps and charts that show what others are reporting/have reported.

 You can use the How to Participate section of the website to find out the details you need if you want to officially participate in the Great Backyard Bird Count.
 It includes step-by-step instructions, information about a bird ID app you may want to use, a printable checklist of birds, etc.

 If you want to use this as an opportunity to use a bar graph with your children or teens, you can add your bird count information to our free printable bar graph (pictured above) to compare the numbers of different kinds of birds.
 We suggest printing out several copies so you’ll have extras on hand if you need them.
 (If you have friends who are interested in participating, please share the link to this article and have them print their own.
 Thank you!)